 The Environmental Committee shall be chaired by a Governing Board member appointed by the President.
-It shall be the duty of this committee to be responsible for the condition and maintenance of the lake, the annual fish stocking and control of wildlife on CLIA’s properties.
+It shall be the duty of this committee to be responsible for the condition and maintenance of the lake, the annual fish stocking, and the control of wildlife on CLIA’s properties.

 Section 10 Membership Committee:

 The Membership Committee shall be chaired by a Governing Board member appointed by the President and shall include the ten Membership District Representatives.
-It shall be the duty of this Committee to propose to the Governing Board a plan to achieve controlled membership growth, which includes: communication by letter, telephone or email to non- returning members, host a membership drive campaign to eligible non-members prior to June 15th each year, and coordinate visits to new residents and home owners.
-The Membership Committee is responsible to update and distribute the Cupsaw Lake brochures to all eligible members and holds responsibility for the distribution of the membership badges and car and boat decals.
+It shall be the duty of this Committee to propose to the Governing Board a plan to achieve controlled membership growth, which can include: communication with non-returning members, hosting a membership drive campaign to eligible non-members each year, and coordinating visits to new residents and homeowners.
+The Membership Committee is responsible for managing Cupsaw Lake marketing materials and holds responsibility for the distribution of the membership badges and car and boat decals.